Matthias Rácz: Career

-Rácz was born in Berlin and began his musical education at the age of 6, first on the piano and at 10 also on the bassoon.
+Rácz was born in East Berlin and began his musical education at the age of 6, first on the piano and at 10 also on the bassoon.
 During his school days at the Carl-Philipp-Emanuel-Bach-Gymnasium in Berlin, he was taught by Fritz Finsch.
 During his studies he was a pupil of Dag Jensen at the Hochschule für Musik, Theater und Medien Hannover.
 He took part in competitions at an early age and won several first national prizes in solo and chamber music competitions at the Jugend musiziert.
 During his musical education, he was awarded various grants, including scholarships from the "Jürgen Ponto Stiftung", the "Villa Musica", the "PE-Förderkreis für Studierende der Musik" and the "Studienstiftung des deutschen Volkes".

 At the age of 15 he made his debut as a soloist with the Cologne Chamber Orchestra in the television production "Junge Künstler auf dem Podium".
 Further concerts followed with the Interlochen-World-Youth-Symphony Orchestra (Michigan/USA), the Ensemble Resonanz, the Norddeutsche Philharmonie Rostock, the Orchestra della Svizzera Italiana, the Symphonieorchester des Bayerischen Rundfunks, the Deutsches Symphonie-Orchester Berlin, the Tonhalle Orchester Zürich, to name but a few.
 He has been guest soloist at many music festivals such as the Mozartfest Schwetzingen, the Rheingau Music Festival, the Schleswig-Holstein Music Festival and the Festspiele Mecklenburg-Vorpommern.

 At the 2000 Internationaler Musikwettbewerb Pacem in Terris in Bayreuth, he was awarded 3rd prize in the overall ranking of all woodwind instruments.
 In 2002, he won 1st prize at the International Music Competition "Prague Spring" and in the same year he won 2nd prize in the bassoon category at the ARD International Music Competition in Munich.